top of page

 SAMPLE LESSON

-Every lesson in Sparking the Reading Shift is designed to show reluctant readers that they can easily read words that may, at first, look challenging.
-Students sense much needed success as they build words from sounds, spellings, and morphemes.
-Their confidence grows as
+Every lesson in Sparking the Reading Shift is designed to show reluctant readers that they can easily read, spell and write words with multiple syllables and morphemes.
+The words that may, at first, look challenging but success is assured through the use of cognitive learning principles:

-The following descriptions of the activities found in both STaRS: Language-Literacy Intervention
+The following activities are used in both Sparking the Reading Shift: Language-Literacy Intervention

 Books